IIT B Internal Exhibitions at Techfest 2010

 This charger being innovative as it is might prove to be a little embarrassing at the same time, as it requires continuous cranking of the charger by hand.

-This charger works on the simple concept of a dynamo, which is ergonomically design for easy and efficient use.
+This charger works on the simple concept of a dynamo, which is ergonomically designed for easy and efficient use.
 The charger priced at Rs.
 450 was being sold at Rs.
 350 exclusively at the techfest.

 WiLCOM Technologies